Daneil98/FORS/README.md

   ORION'S SHIELD
 - A Facial Recognition and weapon detection web-app

-This webapp that takes live video feed from a connected camera and runs facial recognition o the images of people uploaded into the system and weapon detection with a gun_cascade.xml file gotten from GeeksforGeeks.com pending the completion of a custom-trained YOLOv5 model.
+This webapp that takes live video feed from a connected camera and runs facial recognition with the poplar python 'face_recongition' model on the images of people uploaded into the system and weapon detection with a gun_cascade.xml file gotten from GeeksforGeeks.com pending the completion of a custom-trained YOLOv5 model.

 API Endpoints will also created to allow for CRUD operations.